Synoptiq/go-fluxus/CONTRIBUTING.md

 ## License

-By contributing to Fluxus, you agree that your contributions will be licensed under the project's [GPL-3.0 License](LICENSE).
+By contributing to Fluxus, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).

 ## Questions